|

 This puzzle

-was extremely difficult.
-I was unable to find enough
+Back when I first attempted the puzzle in 2006, I was unable to find enough

 information to solve the puzzle using a Truth Chart.